ethereum/populus/docs/gotchas.rst

 [45] ``throw`` and ``revert`` terminate and **revert all** changes to the state and to Ether balances.
 The used gas is not refunded.

 [46] ``function`` is  a **legit variable type**, and can be passed as an argument to another function.
-If a function type variable is not initialized, calling it will result in an exception.
+If a function type variable is not initialized, calling it will obviously result in an exception.

 [47] Mappings are only allowed for **state** variables